barnabas243/CalenTrack/README.md

 - [ ] **Add Recurring Task Support**: Implement functionality to handle tasks that repeat on a regular basis (e.g., daily, weekly).
 - [ ] **Cross-Table Drag and Drop Feature**: Allows users to drag and drop tasks between different tables or categories for improved organization.
+- [ ] **Task Chaining**: Allow users to create multiple or chain tasks so that the completion of one task automatically triggers or sets up the next task in the sequence.
 - [ ] **Enhanced Notification System**: Introduce more advanced notification options and custom reminders to keep users informed.
 - [ ] **Multi-language Support**: Add support for multiple languages to make the app accessible to a broader audience.
 - [ ] **Improved Analytics Dashboard**: Develop a more detailed dashboard for analyzing task management and productivity trends.